jpcairesf/blog/content/pages/about.md

 ---
 title: About
-description: "My background, habits and decisions"
+description: "My background, habits and what I am doing"
 author: jpcairesf
 ---